COVID-19 UPDATES: September 2020

 The plan includes operating with restricted access (at least 50% less than a normal ski season), 1 person per ski lift chair, proper distancing while in lift line, limits to number of skiers allowed in the resort cafeterias, and strict sanitation policies.

-If allowed to open, the ski resorts have set potential opening dates for late August 2020.
 However on June 22, Portillo announced their ski season has been postponed indefinitely.

 Finally and probably most importantly for foreign residents; Chile’s borders are currently closed and there is no evidence the borders will open any time soon.
 With the government issued State of Emergency recently extended until at least September 14th, the ski season in Chile for international tourists is looking bleak.

 On the brighter side, Cerro Catedral in Bariloche was the 1st ski resort to open in South America.
 The resort opened for locals with resident ski passes on July 23rd.
 Several other destinations in Patagonia opened in early-mid August.

 All borders along with international and domestic flights in Argentina are closed at least through September 1st.